 (5 hours and 46 minutes) + (1 hour and 18 minutes) + (20 minutes) + (40 minute lunch) + (30 minutes to rappel) = 8 hours and 2 minutes

 Planning long-distance trips is entirely different from planning day trips.
-Once you get into multi-week or multi-month trips, you can't carry all of your food on your back, so you have to start thinking about resupply.
-Develop some sort of meal rotation so that you don't have to eat the same mac & cheese dinner every night.
+Once you get into multi-week or multi-month trips, it's impossible carry all of your food on your back, so you have to start thinking about resupply (or potentially sledding your supplies).
+Develop some sort of meal rotation so that you don't have to eat the same 'pasta and tomato sauce' dinner every night.